Sookchand/OilGasMarketOptimisation/USER_GUIDE.md

    - Create scenarios based on your risk assessment
    - Analyze the financial impact of each scenario

+8. **Use the Hybrid Retrieval System**:
+   - Formulate natural language queries about market dynamics
+   - Adjust the weights between semantic and keyword search for optimal results
+   - Use metadata filtering to narrow down search results
+   - Analyze the retrieved information to inform decision-making

+9. **Generate Market Reports**:
+   - Create daily or weekly reports for multiple commodities
+   - Customize report templates to focus on specific aspects
+   - Include visualizations for better understanding
+   - Share reports with stakeholders

+10. **Leverage the Online Learning Framework**:
+    - Configure the update frequency based on market volatility
+    - Set appropriate drift thresholds for different commodities
+    - Monitor model performance metrics across versions
+    - Enable auto-update for continuous improvement

 ### Performance Considerations

 - Generating large datasets or running many simulations may take time